JakeGWater/vpifg.com/_sources/guides/unreal-composure.rst.txt

 .. important::

-   See :doc:`bmpcc-hdmi-srgb` on setting up the BMPCC to output sRGB.
+   See :goto:`guides/bmpcc-hdmi-srgb` on setting up the BMPCC to output sRGB.

 While the HDMI signal is 1080p sRGB, ensure your camera is set to record in its RAW format with its widest-gamut color space.

 .. important::

-   See :doc:`bmpcc-to-braw` on setting up the BMPCC to record in 4K RAW.
+   See :goto:`guides/bmpcc-to-braw` on setting up the BMPCC to record in 4K RAW.

 Media Source Setup
 ==================